richieganney/CV/README.md

 ## Richard Ganney

-I am an ambitious trainee developer.
+I am an ambitious software developer finishing up at Makers Academy.
 After graduating from Bristol University three years ago, I moved to Australia independently where I saved enough to fund a brilliant travelling experience through North, Central and South America.
 Following a year away I returned to the UK to work for a recruitment consultancy in the city.

 I would now relish the opportunity to work for a company where I can really show my talents and be given a multitude of responsibilities, whilst continuing to strengthen my programming skills.